tienpdinh/tienpdinh.github.io/about.md

 During my college career, I have worked with [Dr. Stephen J. Guy](https://www-users.cs.umn.edu/~sjguy/) in Applied Motion Lab, where we developed a deep learning model to categorize legitimate and voluntary smiles from videos.

-Right now I'm working with Professor Aaron Kerlin in [Kerlin Lab](https://kerlinlab.org/) as a software developer, I'm working on developing deep learning projects using [DeepLabCut](http://www.mousemotorlab.org/deeplabcut).
+I also worked with Professor Aaron Kerlin in [Kerlin Lab](https://kerlinlab.org/) as a software developer, developing deep learning projects using [DeepLabCut](http://www.mousemotorlab.org/deeplabcut).

-Last summer, I interned at [Veritas](https://www.veritas.com/) as a DevOps developer.
+In summer 2020, I interned at [Veritas](https://www.veritas.com/) as a DevOps developer.
 My team worked on integrating [Google's AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) to build and test pipeline of [NetBackup](https://www.veritas.com/protection/netbackup).
 This tool is now being used in production to automatically detect memory-related issues.